MySQL

 Note

-Supported in Ververica Runtime (VVR) 11.6 and later versions.
+Supported only in VVR 11.6 and later.

 scan.binlog.tolerate.gtid-holes